 DigiPen Career Services acknowledges the unique issues facing LGBTQ+ individuals entering the workforce.
 The Career Services team offers many services — including strategies to find inclusive employers, networking opportunities, and access to resources regarding workplace rights — in an effort to place LGBTQ+ students and alumni in the best possible position to succeed professionally.

 DigiPen’s Counseling Center provides free, short-term individual counseling to all students on a number of academic, social, and emotional issues.
 These services include helping students struggling with their sexual orientation, gender identity, and gender expression, among many other matters.

 Current students can learn more details about accessing these services, and any additional policies, in the Student Portal’s LGBTQ+ Resources page.

 In accordance with the Washington Law Against Discrimination and the Washington State Human Rights Commission, students, staff, faculty, and guests may use the restroom that is consistent with their gender identity.
-An all-gender, single-stall restroom is also available on the building’s second floor are open for use by all genders.
+All restrooms on the building’s second floor are open for use by all genders.

 Students may also request that their preferred name, rather than their legal name, be displayed on all documentation and access badges while applying for enrollment.
 This preferred name may be changed throughout the application process, and following enrollment, may be changed through the Student Record System (SRS).
 For more information, see the Student Name Policy Statement.